Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Abstract

 \subsection{Conclusion:}

-Primer C-VAE is an interpretable deep learning based primer design approach to develop more specific primer pairs for target organisms.
-The method is a flexible, semi-automated and reliable primer design tool regardless of the completeness and the length of the gene sequence.
-The flexibility of the method allows users for further quantification applications, such as qPCR, and can be applied to a wide range of organisms, including those with large and highly similar genomes.
+Primer C-VAE is an interpretable deep-learning-based primer design approach for developing highly specific primer pairs for target organisms.
+It provides a flexible, semi-automated, and reliable workflow that is applicable across a range of sequence lengths and degrees of genome completeness.
+The method also supports downstream quantification applications (e.g., qPCR) and can be applied to a broad range of organisms, including those with large and highly similar genomes.